Rhoda Dorndorf MA B SSc CQSW Dip Psychotherapy Dip Supervision

 - an Eating Disorders Unit

 - 2 NHS Psychological Therapies Services as a Counsellor and Psychodynamic Psychotherapist

 - a Child and Adolescent Mental Health Service

 - a small charity helping adults who have been abused as children and / or have been victims of domestic violence

-Having retired from NHS work with children and young people in 2009 , I now work p / t offering longer term psychodynamic therapy to clients who want to make deeper developmental changes .
-I am currently open to supervising .
+Having retired from an NHS CAMHS team in 2009 , I now work privately offering longer term therapy to clients who want to make deeper developmental changes .
+I also do a bit of supervision.

 MEMBERSHIPS / PROFESSIONAL ACTIVITIES

 Following qualification in 1992, I became a registered member of the UKCP .
 I have been a member of the British Association of Psychoanalytic Psychotherapy Supervisors ( BAPPS )f or over 11 years and of the Hallam Institute of Psychotherapy ( H I P ) which is an Organisational Member of the UKCP, for over 15 years.

 Since April 2015, I have been a member of the Executive Committee of the CPJA ( College of Psychoanalytic and Jungian Analysts ).This helps to feel part of the wider family of psychoanalytic / psychodynamic psychotherapists and raises the profile of the Psychodynamic Psychotherapy world in this part of the UK.I am passionate about raising the profile of Psychodynamic Psychotherapy in the public sector commensurate with the NICE guidelines, that recommend a RANGE of therapeutic modalities which unfortunately is not currently provided by the Government.The UKCP have lately improved their publicity about what we do and have linked up with both the BACP and BPC in so doing , given we all have much more in common than that which divides us .